-World wide advances in tube inspection, tube plugging and tube removal methods and technologies have led to a very dramatic decrease in the amount of dose consumed for these activities.
-Ontario Hydro adopted much of this improved technology over time, with the resultant decrease in total dose consumed in steam generator activities.
-This is very evident in Figure 4 which plots the amount of dose consumed per tube inspected (logarithmic y axis on the right), and also plots the amount of dose consumed per tube plugged or removed from the steam generator (normal y axis on the left) with time for all units at OH since inservice.
+This is very evident in Figure 4 which plots the amount of dose consumed per tube inspected (logarithmic y axis on the right), and also plots the amount of dose consumed per tube plugged or removed from the steam generator (normal y axis on the left) with time for all units at OH since in-service.
 This information was extracted from in-service reports from all units.

-Figure 4 Dose Spent per Tube - Inspection, Plugging and Removal - OHN All Units inspected has decreased by several orders of magnitude since 1971, while the amount of dose consumed per tube plugged or removed from service has decreased by at least an order of magnitude.
+The amount of dose consumed per tube inspected has decreased by several orders of magnitude since 1971, while the amount of dose consumed per tube plugged or removed from service has decreased by at least an order of magnitude.
 This has led to a significant savings in dose consumed, in the order of hundreds of rem [100 rem = 1 Sievert].
-It is worthwhile to point out that the large inspection and plugging campaigns of today would not be really possible had not these advances taken place.
+It is worthwhile to point out that the large inspection and plugging campaigns of today would not really be possible had not these advances taken place.
 Dose consumed through steam generator activities should continuously decrease with time through improvements in methods and techniques.